forestgrape/coronavirus/2_biological/coronavirus.md

 # Coronaviruses with a Focus on Sars-CoV-2
 [**in (re)work**]
-Various aspects of coronaviruses are described with a focus on understanding.
-We start with first principles: life forms on earth.
-Viruses are defined as life forms which are dependent on extern enzymes and aspects such as life cycle and movement are sketched.
-Next we look at coronaviruses with a focus on SARS-CoV-2: features, life cycle, tropism, habitats and evolution.
+ We look at coronaviruses with a focus on SARS-CoV-2: features, life cycle, tropism, habitats and evolution.

 * [Introduction to Coronaviruses](#introduction-to-coronaviruses)
   * [Nidovirales](#nidovirales)